aces/Loris-MRI/docs/scripts_md/DICOM.md

 Returns field of given index from element.

-INPUT: group, element, field index.
+INPUTS: group, element, field index.

 RETURNS: field of given index from element